thomasdarimont/terraform-provider-keycloak/docs/resources/oidc_identity_provider.md

 ## Argument Reference

 - `realm` - (Required) The name of the realm.
 This is unique across Keycloak.
-- `alias` - (Required) The alias uniquely identifies an identity provider and it is also used to build the redirect uri.
+- `alias` - (Required) The alias uniquely identifies an identity provider, and it is also used to build the redirect uri.
 - `authorization_url` - (Required) The Authorization Url.
 - `client_id` - (Required) The client or client identifier registered within the identity provider.
 - `client_secret` - (Required) The client or client secret registered within the identity provider.
 This field is able to obtain its value from vault, use $${vault.ID} format.